How Does Heat Damage Your Hair?

 Instead of wasting your bucks on overpriced products sold over the counter, you will be surprised to know how the ingredients that you already possess casually lying around your household can actually work wonders in protecting your hair from heat.

 Almond oil has a very high smoke point which makes it a perfect natural heat protection agent.
-It is also rich in vitamin E, D, B1, B2, B6 and A, all nutrients that facilitate the healthy growth of hair.
+It is also rich in vitamin E, D, B1, B2, B6, and A, all nutrients that facilitate the healthy growth of hair.
 So apart from heat protection, it promotes hair growth and improves the quality of your hair drastically.
 Apply 2-3 drops on your damp hair, and you are good to go.

 Shea butter is a remarkable heat protectant because of its thermal conductivity.
-In simpler words, it creates a protective barrier around your hair which minimises hair damage.
+In simpler words, it creates a protective barrier around your hair which minimizes hair damage.
 It also helps in detangling knots and gives the hair an overall healthy appearance.
 This ingredient is very commonly found in hair masks used for the deep conditioning of hair.

 • 1/2 cup distilled water